mrfixit2001/recalbox_rockpro64/README.md

 If you are suddenly and unexpectedly thrown into KODI, then that means EmulationStation may have crashed.
 Please provide your /recalbox/es.log file so we can review.

+Important Note about Widescreens: The majority of users will be using widescreen monitors and TVs with 16:9 aspect ratios these days, and most of these will automatically stretch a 4:3 video to 16:9 to make it full screen.
+This distorts the graphics and makes everything look stretched out and askew.
+So, I have added custom patches and new configuration settings to Mupen64, Reicast, and Retroarch to correct this so that the emulators will still render at the right scale after being stretched. :) This is ON by default.
+If you do not have a widescreen monitor, or your monitor does not have this auto-stretch feature, then your games may not be centered or look too thin.
+In this case, simply make the following one-time changes to the configurations to turn off these customizations:
+- Retroarch: use the retroarch menu to change the default - Settings->Video->Aspect Ratio
+- Reicast: change the setting "rend.FixAspect" to 0 in /recalbox/share/system/configs/reicast/emu.cfg
+- Mupen64: each video plugin (core) has been given it's own setting, allowing you to customize each to your own needs, and GLES2N64 (n64 core) has it's own config file.
+The settings for these plugins are in /recalbox/share/system/configs/mupen64 in the files mupen64plus.cfg and gles2n64.conf.
+Just change the listed widths and left offsets to whatever your needs are.

 "Where's the source code?"
 The source is being cleaned up and organized in preparation to be made available for the recalbox team to maintain, instead of having it hosted in this repository.
 Merging it with the recalbox repo allows them to maintain and update it, which ensures that you will receive their updates as they are made available.